apache/carbondata/docs/data-management-on-carbondata.md

   ```

   It is **not necessary** to create pre-aggregate tables for each granularity unless required for
-  query.Carbondata can roll-up the data and fetch it.
+  query.
+Carbondata can roll-up the data and fetch it.

   For Example: For main table **sales** , If pre-aggregate tables were created as